FOR IMMEDIATE RELEASE

 ‘Squaw’ to Be Removed From Destination Name

 [OLYMPIC VALLEY, Calif.]
 Aug.
-25, 2020 – Squaw Valley Alpine Meadows announces today it is making a commitment to change the name of the legendary California mountain destination.
+25, 2020 – Palisades Tahoe announces today it is making a commitment to change the name of the legendary California mountain destination.

 After extensive research into the etymology and history of the term “squaw,” both generally and specifically with respect to Squaw Valley, outreach to Native American groups, including the local Washoe Tribe, and outreach to the local and extended community, company leadership has decided it is time to drop the derogatory and offensive term “squaw” from the destination’s name.